cheshrkat/buttondivtutorial/readme.md

 # Button vs. Div Frontend Accessibility Tutorial

+> **Note**
+> This tutorial is essentially in beta and may contain mistakes.
+If you find a problem please log an issue.

 This is a test-driven tutorial designed to teach you all the things HTML `button` elements actually do, by replicating their functionality on a `div` element using HTML, CSS and JavaScript.
 Note that in production, you really should just use a `button` - but after this you'll understand why.
 Also if you are maintaining existing code that relies on clickable `div` elements, it will help you understand how to make them more accessible.

 The tutorial runs through a modified version of the build I described at A11y Camp 2019, in my talk "Clickable DIVs and Other Icebergs".
 You can view the talk at https://www.youtube.com/watch?v=VxoiHb4aqXg but it's not required to complete the tutorial.
 The main modification is that this tutorial applies a mild custom design to both elements, instead of trying to replicate the design of a default button.